fepitre/qubes-builderv2/README.md

     sha256: macbook12-spi-driver-2905d318d1a3ee1a227052490bf20eddef2592f9.tar.sha256
 ```

-In this example, first, `source` key provides `modules` that instructs `fetch` and `source` plugins that there exist `git`
+First, `source` key provides `modules` that instructs `fetch` and `source` plugins that there exists `git`
 submodules that are needed for builds.
 In the case of RPM, the spec file has different `Source` macros depending on
 archives with submodules content.
-In this case, the source preparation will create an archive for each submodule and
+The source preparation will create an archive for each submodule and
 render the spec file accordingly to the submodule archive names.
+More precisely, for `qubes-linux-kernel` commit hash
+`b4fdd8cebf77c7d0ecee8c93bfd980a019d81e39`, it will replace placeholders inside the spec file
+@linux-utils@, @dummy-psu@ and @dummy-backlight@ respectively by `linux-utils-97271ba.tar.gz`, `dummy-psu-97271ba.tar.gz`
+and `dummy-backlight-3342093.tar.gz` where `97271ba`, `97271ba` and `3342093` are short commit hash IDs of submodules.

-Second, in `files` key, there is another case where
-an external file is needed but the component source dir holds only public keys associated to archive signatures and
+Second, in `files` key, there is another case where an external file is needed but the component source dir holds only
-not checksums.
-In that case, `url` and `signature` are files to be downloaded and `pubkeys` are public keys to be used
+public keys associated to archive signatures and not checksums.
+In that case, `url` and `signature` are files to be
-for source files verification.
-Moreover, sometimes signature file is against uncompressed file. `uncompress` key instructs
+downloaded and `pubkeys` are public keys to be used for source files verification.
+Moreover, sometimes signature file
-`fetch` plugins to uncompress the archive before proceeding to the verification.
+is against uncompressed file. `uncompress` key instructs `fetch` plugins to uncompress the archive before proceeding to
+the verification.

 > Note: We remind that all these operations are performed inside several cages.
 For example, download is done in one
 > cage and verify is done in another cage.
 It allows to separate processes that may interfere intentionally or not